© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Small enclosed Iron Age or Romano-British settlement and adjacent cultivation remains, 450m north west of Cwm Farm is a scheduled monument protected by Historic England under reference 1021279.
 View the official record →

-The settlement and cultivation remains located 450 metres north west of Cwm Farm in Shropshire is a scheduled ancient monument comprising evidence of Iron Age and Romano-British occupation.
+The settlement 450 metres north-west of Cwm Farm is a small enclosed Iron Age or Romano-British settlement with associated field systems.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021279.

 Small enclosed Iron Age or Romano-British settlement and adjacent cultivation remains, 450m north west of Cwm Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021279.